Preparing for Accreditation Visits

 Annual workshop helps universities with accreditation process

-The IIE Accreditation Advisory Council again will sponsor a workshop at Annual Conference and Expo 2013 to help industrial engineering and industrial engineering technology department chairs and assessment coordinators prepare for upcoming ABET accreditation visits.
-It will focus on assembling documentation and making arrangements in advance of an accreditation visit, with a specific emphasis on industrial engineering program criteria.
+The IISE Accreditation Advisory Council again will sponsor a workshop at the IIE Annual Conference & Expo to help industrial engineering and industrial engineering technology department chairs and assessment coordinators prepare for upcoming ABET accreditation visits.
+The session will focus on assembling documentation and making arrangements in advance of an accreditation visit, with a specific emphasis on industrial engineering program criteria.

 In the United States, accreditation is a nongovernmental, peer-reviewed process that ensures educational quality.
 Educational institutions volunteer to undergo periodic review to determine if certain criteria are being met.
 Accreditation is not a ranking system.
 It is assurance that a program or institution meets established quality standards.

 Research accredited engineering programs.

 There are many factors to consider when choosing a college program.
 One of the most important is whether that program is accredited.
 Accreditation assures that a program has met certain quality standards.
 To employers, graduate schools, and licensure and certification boards, graduation from an accredited program signifies adequate preparation for entry into the profession.
 In fact, most of these groups require graduation from an accredited program as a minimum qualification.